perslev/U-Time/README.md

 ## Demo
 In this following we will demonstrate how to launch a short training session of U-Sleep on a significantly limited subset of the datasets used in [[2]](#usleep_ref).

+#### Requirements
+- Completion of the steps outlined in the [Installation Guide](#installation-guide).
+- This demo takes approximately `30 minutes` to complete on a typical computer and network connection.
+The majority of this time is spend downloading the required data from public databases.
+This step may take significantly longer depending on current database traffic.
+- Approximately `11 GiB` of available disk-space on your computer.

+#### Preparing a project directory
 First, we create a project directory that will store all of our data for this demo.
 The `ut init` command will create a folder and populate it with a set of default hyperparameter values:

 ```